 Both are really good, but I would say that the European version has a darker, more intense taste, akin to black currant.

-Even though I bought some bilberries at my local market, I found that they are very brittle skin.
+Even though I bought some bilberries at my local market, I found that their skins were very brittle.
 I am sure that they would have popped while stretching and folding the dough.
-So this bread should be made with the North American variety.
+So, this bread should be made with the North American variety.

 The formula in this blueberry lemon sourdough bread recipe